 Life Coaching Questions

-Your First Free Coaching Session: What to Expect
+Your First Coaching Consultation Session: What to Expect

-Here’s what you can expect when you see a Growing Self Life Coach, Career Coach, Relationship Coach or Dating Coach:
+But of course, that’s just the very first step.
+The next is actually meeting with your prospective life coach.
+Many people wonder what that first life coaching meeting will be like.
+Here’s what you can expect when you see a Growing Self Life Coach, Career Coach, Relationship Coach or Dating Coach for the first time:

 Initial Follow Up

 Because the coaches on our team are also trained as therapists, we are required to maintain all the same ethical standards as therapists.
-During your first consultation meeting, we will go over the guidelines and you will learn about your confidentiality, the limits of confidentiality, the boundaries of our relationship, and your rights as a client.
+During your first consultation meeting, the very first thing we’ll do is make sure you have all of the information you need.
+We will go over the guidelines and you will learn about your confidentiality, the limits of confidentiality, the boundaries of our relationship, and your rights as a client.
 We will provide you with detailed information about our training and experience and give you the opportunity to ask questions.
 We will go over our scheduling and financial policies with you.

 Your Hopes & Our Recommendations

 When our required disclosures are complete we will open the conversation to your present concerns.
+The purpose of your first coaching consultation session is for you and your coach to make sure that you’re a good fit to work together.
 You can talk about your situation, and your hopes for coaching.
 We will likely ask you questions so as to ensure we have a good understanding of your situation.

 By the end of your consultation meeting (about 30 minutes) we will either be able to accept you as a client and describe for you what coaching will look like for you, or we will provide you with direction about how to find a more appropriate provider.